Numbers (Lost): Reception

 The episode had 18.85 million American viewers.
 In Chris Carabott of IGNs review of "Numbers", in which Rousseau makes her second appearance, Carabott described Hurley and Rousseau's encounter as "the episode's best moment", as "Hurley finds comfort with someone who we would least expect."
 Lost co-creator J. J. Abrams commended Furlan for giving the character "heart and soul", and managed to make her "identifiable and complex".

 After the episode aired, numerous people used the eponymous figures (4, 8, 15, 16, 23 and 42) as lottery entries.
 According to the Pittsburgh Tribune-Review, within three days, the numbers were tried over 500 times by local players.
 Likewise, in the same period, over 200 people in Michigan alone used the sequence for the Mega Millions lottery and by October, thousands had tried them for the multi-state Powerball lottery.
 The issue came to attention after a Mega Millions drawing for a near-record US$380,000,000 jackpot on January 4, 2011 drew a series of numbers in which the three lowest numbers (4-8-15) and the mega ball (42) matched four of the five numbers.
 The #42 is also the "Mega Number" in Hurley's "Mega Lotto" ticket.
 The players who played the combination won $150 each (or $118 in California).

+In May 2024, Mega-Sena, the largest lottery in Brazil, drew a series in which five numbers (8, 15, 16, 23 and 42) matched the sequence.
+A total of 2.967 players won a prize of R$ 1.878,49 each (roughly $360 in May 2024 figures).